-No, the likes or Rightmove and Zoopla advertise properties promoted by Estate Agents so they do not recognise private sale portals like OkayLah.
+No, the likes or Rightmove and Zoopla have been created by estate agents for estate agents to stop you from advertising your property online.
 We have invested in the state of the art technology to give you the opportunity to promote your property online via Google and Social Media.
-We support you by investing in the latest Search Engine Optimisation (SEO) technology to place your home on the front page when people search for homes in your area.
+We support you by investing in the latest Search Engine Optimisation (SEO) technology to place your property page on the front page.

 You have as long as it takes to sell or let your property.
 You can remove your listing at any time and can relist it at no extra cost whenever you like.
 You have full control of your property page, 24/7.